 5. Suits Indoor and Outdoor Furniture Applications

-The benefits of teak oil we’ve discussed so far make it an ideal finish for outdoor furniture.
+The benefits of teak oil I’ve discussed so far make it an ideal finish for outdoor furniture.
 Still, it is just as suitable for your indoor furniture.

 If you don’t have teak wood but want to achieve its elegant silver-gray color on your pieces, then you can use teak oil.
 Just remember that the finish tends to give a darker color.